- Home

 (iii) Board rules;

-(c) a third party provider has access to curriculum for alignment and adjustment to ensure the curriculum is consistent with the Utah core standards in Rule R277-700 and a Board approved core code;
+(c) the third-party provider provides the provider with access to curriculum for alignment and adjustment to ensure the curriculum is consistent with the Utah core standards in Rule R277-700 and a Board approved core code; and

-(24) A provider shall offer courses consistent with standards outlined in an applicable Statewide Services Agreement, which may be updated or amended to reflect changes in law, rule, or recommended practice.
+(26) A provider shall offer services as outlined in the Statewide Services Agreement, which may be updated or amended to reflect changes in law, rule, policy or recommended practice.

 (27) A provider is not required to independently verify: